 Once an issuer is listed on a takeover list, they are in many jurisdictions subject to lower reportable thresholds during the lifetime of the takeover.
 Without an automated matching of current holdings with the current takeover panel, the risk of under-disclosing in these rules is high.

 To avoid missing a disclosure, a compliance officer will need to manually check each takeover panel on a daily basis to ensure no new transactions have begun and also check if positions have been purchased during the last trading day which may be disclosable under a new takeover regime.

 Without automation, this is a rather burdensome and time-consuming task.
-However, with our Shareholding Disclosure solution, we provide data directly sourced from 17 takeover panel lists, which is refreshed every 3 hours.
+However, with our Shareholding Disclosure solution, we provide data directly sourced from 18 takeover panel lists.

 In almost every jurisdiction, there are specific obligations to ensure aggregation all the way up to the top level holding company.
 The regulation around when to aggregate assets and where to aggregate them to, is by far the most complex area of shareholding disclosure compliance in general.